avohra223/Fund-administration-reporting-SQL-PowerBI-Tableau-Excel/README.md

 ## Overview

-This portfolio demonstrates end-to-end reporting and data governance skills applied to a private markets fund administration context — directly mirroring the operational environment at firms like BBH, where fund administrators are responsible for LP reporting, NAV validation, capital activity tracking, and data integrity across multi-currency, multi-fund structures.
+This portfolio demonstrates end-to-end reporting and data governance skills applied to a private markets fund administration context — directly mirroring the operational environment at firms like BBH, where fund administrators are responsible for LP reporting, NAV validation, capital activity tracking, and data integrity across multi-currency,multi-fund structures.

-The work here reflects the full reporting lifecycle: raw data ingestion, structured querying, business analysis, and the kind of governance thinking that sits behind every quarterly LP statement.
+The work covers the full reporting lifecycle: raw data ingestion, structured querying, business analysis, governance dashboards, and client-facing LP reporting.
+All three core tools — SQL, Power BI, and Excel — are represented with real business use cases.

 ---